 Compost Toilet FAQ

 We know that compost toilets can seem a bit baffling at first — Where does everything go?
 Does it smell?
-How does it actually work?
+Is it even legal?

 The truth is, it’s really quite simple.
 After building and installing compost toilets for over 25 years, we’ve heard every question imaginable — so we’ve put together this guide to explain how they work, what to expect, and why so many people are choosing them.

 At Free Range Designs, we believe in creating beautiful, practical, and sustainable toilets that sit comfortably in natural surroundings.
-Whether your toilet is for a garden, allotment, churchyard, or campsite, this FAQ will walk you through everything from installation and maintenance to everyday use.
+Whether your toilet is for a garden, allotment, churchyard, campsite or glamping site, this FAQ covers everything from installation and maintenance to everyday use.

 What exactly is a composting toilet, and how does it work?